dannng/dannng.github.io/docs/disk-imaging-decision-factors.markdown

 - Paige Walker, Tisch Library, Tufts University
 - Lauren Work, University of Virginia Library

-We are grateful for the feedback from the members of the community that shaped this and previous versions of the document.
+We are grateful for the feedback from the members of the community that shaped this and previous versions of this resource.

+version is 1.0.1